ExplicITConsulting/set-outlooksignatures.com/implementationapproach.en.md

 For companies within the group that wish to implement the solution independently, we recommend starting with the <a href="/quickstart">Quick Start Guide</a>.
 Thanks to the extensive documentation, clients can usually implement Set-OutlookSignatures and the Benefactor Circle add-on on their own in a short amount of time.

 We offer support to all group companies in the form of workshops and training sessions.
-The following list represents the maximum scope—both in terms of content and time—within a full preparation and implementation project. **Complete <a href="/support#professional-support">implementation support</a> in a "train the trainer" format rarely takes more than half a day.**
+The following list represents the maximum scope, both in terms of content and time, within a full preparation and implementation project. **Complete <a href="/support#professional-support">implementation support</a> in a "train the trainer" format rarely takes more than half a day.**

 ### 6.1.
 Consulting and Implementation Phase {#consulting-implementation-phase}
 #### Initial Alignment on Textual Signatures <!-- omit in toc -->